The 1980 Mexico Olympic Team members: (from left to right) Jose Luis Perez Soto; Manuel Mendivil, David Barcenas; Fabian

 Jose Luis schooling the jumper, Mortero.

 While training for the Olympic team, Jose Luis trained under numerous clinicians, in Germany as well as in Mexico.
 Additionally, he was selected to train at the prestigious Equestrian School in Buenes Aires, Argentina for a year.
-At this School, he trained every day under a Polish Master on young horses training in dressage, jumping, cross country and steeplechase.
+At this School, he trained every day under a Polish Master riding young horses in dressage, jumping, cross country and steeplechase.

 Jose Luis (standing) demonstrating roman riding.

 Jose Luis Perez Soto grew up on a ranch in Tonaya, Mexico (in the Jalisco state).
 He graduated from the Collegio Militaire (the Military College) in Mexico City and began a career in the Mexican Military.
 He joined the Mexican Calvary and competed with the Military team in National Competitions and International Competitions.
 He trained his own horse, Quelite (an off-the-track thoroughbred stallion), to compete on the Mexican Team in the 1980 Olympics held in Moscow winning the Team Bronze Medal in Three-Day Eventing.
 He also competed in the 1976 Olympics in Montreal (Equestrian Events in Bromont), as well as the 1982 World Championships in Germany.

 ABOUT US: Background & Experience of Jose Luis Perez Soto and